CodinGame/java-maven3-junit4-runner/README.md

 First, this runner compiles the project and generate all jars (project + dependencies).

-At each play, it compiles user's answer using `javac` and run the specified testcase using junit4.
+At each play, it compiles the user's answer using `javac` and run the specified test case using JUnit 4.

 # How to Use

-To use this runner for your project, edit the `codingame.yml` file and add the following lines to your project:
+To use this runner for your project, edit the `techio.yml` file and add the following lines to your project:

     runner: techio/java-maven3-junit4-runner:1.1.4-java-8